April 2, 2021

 Also, it’s important to note that small outdoor weddings and elopements can have a huge impact on the environment, especially over time.
 For example, certain locations could get damaged from becoming more popular, and could even become off-limits.
 We want to make sure this doesn’t happen so that you can enjoy the spot you got married at, and so that other couples can elope there in the future!

 Another environment to be careful of is meadows and areas with a lot of vegetation.
 For example, Mount Rainier has a lot of alpine meadows with flowers.
-Do not step on these flowers, but instead stay on the trail!
+Do not step on these flowers or grassy areas, but instead stay on the trail!
 Meadows and fragile vegetation can show the effects of foot traffic very quickly, and it’s hard for those areas to recover.
+If you want to learn more about Mount Rainier, check out our page here!

 When you venture to elope, make sure to venture ON the trails or on durable surfaces!